 Satisfactory Academic Progress (SAP)

-Federal regulations require that all students who receive Financial Aid maintain Satisfactory Academic Progress in their course of study, regardless of whether they have ever applied for or received financial aid.
+Federal regulations require that all students who receive Federal Student Aid maintain Satisfactory Academic Progress in their course of study, regardless of whether they have ever applied for or received financial aid for all periods of attendance.

 - Students must be enrolled in an approved certificate, associate degree, or transfer program and must be taking courses toward completion of that program.